 d) All dual admission students should be aware if their graduate/professional program requires an exam and what the minimum required score or range is.
-This information can be found on your student agreement or on the dual admission program page at http://www.nova.edu/undergraduate/academics/dual-admission/index.html.
+This information can be found on your student agreement or on the dual admission program page at https://undergrad.nova.edu/academics/premier-programs/dual-admission/index.html.
 These may change from year to year, or they may be updated to reflect new scoring metrics, and students are subject to these changes.
 You should be attentive to related updates provided by the dual admission office.

 e) The Tutoring and Testing Center offers a comprehensive system of support for professional test preparation aimed at enhancing the student testing experience.
 This program includes individual study planning sessions, by-appointment mock exams, and access to prep material through a lending library.
 For more information on test preparation resources, please visit: http://www.nova.edu/tutoring-testing/study-resources/test-preparation.html.

 Students must be in good academic standing in their current and desired dual admission programs in order to be considered for a program change.
 Students who are approved for a program change are subject to the requirements in place in their new program at the time of the change.

 Link will be available during review window periods detailed above.

 h) Dual admission students are expected to maintain full-time attendance as undergraduate students every fall and winter semester, and transition on time as outlined in their student agreements.
 Any exceptions, such as a gap semester at the end or taking less credits during a final semester, must be requested in advance following the deadlines and requirements mentioned in the previous bullet.